Albuquerque, NM Cost of Living (2026)

 Cities with Similar Cost of Living

-Albuquerque has a cost of living index of 90, about 10% below the national average.
-The housing index is 80, meaningfully below the baseline.
-A one-bedroom apartment in Albuquerque rents for around $900 to $1,200 per month, and median home prices sit near $280,000.
-The median household income is approximately $52,000.
+Albuquerque has a cost of living index of 96.8, about 3.2% below the national average.
+The housing index is 90.6, so housing still does a lot to shape the local budget.
+Typical apartment rent is about $1,608 a month, and median home values are around $458,728.
+The median household income is approximately $60,000.
 The city's economy is anchored by government and military employment (Kirtland Air Force Base and Sandia National Laboratories are major employers), healthcare, and the University of New Mexico, all of which provide stable but not particularly high wages.

 New Mexico has a progressive income tax that tops out at 5.9%.
 Albuquerque does not charge a separate city income tax.
 The gross receipts tax in New Mexico functions similarly to a sales tax but applies more broadly, and the combined state and local rate in Albuquerque runs around 8.75%.
 Property taxes in Bernalillo County are low, with effective rates around 0.7 to 0.9% of assessed value, which meaningfully reduces the total cost of homeownership.